antoniogioiacom/wire/README.md

     iface wlan0 inet manual
     wpa-roam /etc/wpa_supplicant/wpa_supplicant.conf

-then configure `/etc/wpa_supplicant/wpa_supplicant.conf` with the necessary connection parameters, you can add as many network as you want:
+then configure `/etc/wpa_supplicant/wpa_supplicant.conf` with the necessary connection parameters, you can add as many network blocks as you want:

     network={
       ssid="MyWirelessNetwork"
       psk="myinternetpassword"
+    }

+tip: with the following network block wire connects to any unsecured network as well

+    network={
+            key_mgmt=NONE
+            priority=-999
     }

 - download the code (`git clone https://github.com/antoniogioiacom/wire.git`) or copy the source in a text file (name it `wire`)